Domnach Airgid: 14 and 15th century plates

-The upper left hand panel shows the Archangel Michael and the Virgin and Child depicted in the Nursing Madonna (Virgo Lactans) style.
-In the panel to their right a unidentified figure wears a broad brimmed hat and holds what may be palms.
+The upper left-hand panel shows the Archangel Michael and the Virgin and Child depicted in the Nursing Madonna (Virgo Lactans) style.
+In the panel to their right, an unidentified figure wears a broad-brimmed hat and holds what may be palms.
 He stands alongside saints Paul and Peter.
 The scribe in the lower right panel, who may represent St Patrick, presents a cumdach, seemingly the Domnach Airgid itself, to St Macartan.
 Above Jesus's head is a squared shaped hollow space intended as a holding space, which historians such as Rachel Moss view as possibly intended to hold a "passion relic" of the True Cross.
 Above that again is an enameled heraldic shield, decorated with a rock crystal, a precious stone that was rarity in Ireland at the time.

-The lower short-side contain a three plates also adorned with figures of saints.
+The lower short side contains three plates also adorned with figures of saints.
 A cross added in 15th century to the rear panel depicts the three Magi.
 Other additions by craftsmen during this refurbishment include three circular mounds on the top plate, each of which were set with quartz crystals, though one is now lost.
-A number of other figures, including running animals and zoomorphic grotesques, some with unusually large jaws and bulbus eyes, were placed on small mounts at the borders and corners of the frontpiece.
+A number of other figures, including running animals and zoomorphic grotesques, some with large jaws and bulbous eyes, are placed on small mounts at the borders and corners of the front cover.
 The dove hovering above Christ's head was also added during this rework.

 Manuscript

-The folios of an eight or ninth century illuminated manuscript were found within the shrine when it was opened in 1832 by the antiquarian William Betham.
+The folios of an eighth or ninth-century illuminated manuscript were found within the shrine when it was opened in 1832 by the antiquarian William Betham.
 The manuscript reproduced a Gospel written in Vulgate Latin, and inscribed with Irish majuscule script.
 The book is severely damaged, with just 39 extant leaves intact, of which some have become detached from their casing.
 It is today catalogued as MS. 24.
 Q. 23.